 Castle of San José or Castell de Guadalest

-Welcome to the Castell de Guadalest or Castillo de San José.
-At the top of the town we find the remains, from the time of Pedro IV, which were not destroyed by earthquakes.
+Welcome to Castell de Guadalest or Castillo de San José.
+At the top of the village we find the remains, from the time of Pedro IV, which were not destroyed by earthquakes.
 It is a Gothic castle from the 11th century and the Parish Church, the Orduña House and the prison stand out in the enclosure.

 This path leads to the old cemetery.

-The Tribute Tower
+The Tower of Homage

-The Prison and Medieval Dungeon
+Medieval Prison and Dungeon

-Parish Church of our Lady of the Assumption
+Our Lady of the Assumption Parish Church

 Baroque style church from the 18th century, near the Orduña house.

-The Town’s Square and its Streets
+The Town Square and its Streets

 - Museum of Torture Instruments.